jb-io/ioBroker.wbec/README.md

 For more information and technical details, please visit the [Manufacturer’s website](https://steff393.github.io/wbec-site/).

+## Open Tasks
+* Add message handler to receive `setCurrent` messages
+* Add message handler to receive `setPower` messages
+* Add new state that logs the max available phases for this charging session (required to properly handle `setPower` message)

 ## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* [REFACTOR] Replace internal wbec client by separate library https://www.npmjs.com/package/wbec-client
+* [FEATURE] New maxRequestInterval parameter asserts that wbec is not flooded with requests
+* [BUGFIX] charge logs only get requested if enabled on wbec config

 ### 0.1.4 (2025-04-24)
 * [BUGFIX] Slow down initial requests to avoid wbec overload on adapter start